DFW1N/SRE_Test/README.md

 ## What this repository does

-This repository has been created to deploy a Azure Kuberenetes Cluster on Azure using an Bash/Shell script to automate the deployment.
+This repository has been created to deploy multiple resource types in Azure using an Bash/Shell script to automate the deployment.
+For a more detailed summary please review the `Summary` section below.

 ### **Summary:**